microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraGroup.md

 ----------- --                                   ------------ ----------- ----------
 UPDISPLAY   fc446647-e8ff-47f1-a489-cf31694c0d35 Remoteliving Upd1        {Unified}
 ```

-This example demonstrates how to retrieve group by ObjectId from Microsoft Entra ID.

 This command gets information for the group that has the specified ID.